Toronto

 Key Information

-• Pre-course material: thirteen 20 minutes pre-recorded lectures on 3D anatomy, image acquisition, image optimization, and clinical applications.
+Pre-course material: thirteen 20-minute pre-recorded lectures on 3D anatomy, image acquisition, image optimization, and clinical applications (260 minutes).

-The Department of Anesthesiology and Pain Medicine of the University of Toronto endorsed the 4th Annual Toronto 3D TEE Perioperative Course (2023).
-The new application is pending for 2024.
+The Department of Anesthesiology and Pain Medicine of the University of Toronto endorses the 7th Annual Toronto Perioperative 3D TEE Course (2026).

-The 4th Annual Toronto 3D TEE Perioperative Echocardiography Course Accreditation Statements:
+The 6th Annual (2025) Toronto Perioperative 3D TEE Course Accreditation Statements:

 “This activity is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the Canadian Anesthesiologists' Society.
-You may claim a maximum of 5 hours (credits are automatically calculated).”
+You may claim a maximum of 13.3 hours (credits are automatically calculated ”

 International agreement statement: